factorie/factorie/usersguide/UsersGuide030Overview.md

 implements its `unroll` method in terms of two abstract methods:
 `unroll1` and `unroll2`.
-The `unroll1` method takes as input a variable with type matching the first neighbor of the factor, and is responsible creating and returning a (possibly empty) collection of templated factors that touch this variable---finding the second neighbor in each case by traversing some relational structure among the variables.
+The `unroll1` method takes as input a variable with type matching the first neighbor of the factor, and is responsible for creating and returning a (possibly empty) collection of templated factors that touch this variable---finding the second neighbor in each case by traversing some relational structure among the variables.